qbap/a7-ios7-downgrader/README.md

 home button does not work when jailbroken, but works fine unjailbroken on ios 7.0.4-7.1.2

-safari does not work when jailbroken
+~~safari does not work when jailbroken~~ might be fixed on latest commit

-mail app does not work when jailbroken
+~~mail app does not work when jailbroken~~ might be fixed on latest commit

-app store does not work when jailbroken, but works fine unjailbroken on ios 7.0.4-7.1.2
+~~app store does not work when jailbroken, but works fine unjailbroken on ios 7.0.4-7.1.2~~ might be fixed on latest commit

 ios 8 gets stuck on slide to upgrade screen** please pr a fix for this, thanks